MAIF/otoroshi/manual/src/main/paradox/how-to-s/wasm-manager-installation.md

 Before continuing, let's explain the different files already present in your plugin.

 * `types.rs`: this file contains all Otoroshi structures that the plugin can receive and respond
 * `lib.rs`: this file is the core of your plugin.
-It must contain at least one **function** which will be called by the Otoroshi when executing the plugin.
+It must contain at least one **function** which will be called by Otoroshi when executing the plugin.
-* `Cargo.toml`: this file for each package is called its manifest.
+* `Cargo.toml`: for each rust package, this file is called its manifest.
 It is written in the TOML format.
 It contains metadata that is needed to compile the package.
 You can read more information about it [here](https://doc.rust-lang.org/cargo/reference/manifest.html)

 You can write a plugin for different uses cases in Otoroshi: validate an access, transform request or generate a target.
-In terms of plugin type, you need to change the context and reponse types of your plugin.
+In terms of plugin type, you need to change your plugin's context and reponse types accordingly.

-Let's take an example.
-We will build a validator.
+Let's take the example of creating a validator plugin.
 If we search in the types.rs file, we can found the corresponding types named: `WasmAccessValidatorContext` and `WasmAccessValidatorResponse`.
-These types must be use in the declaration of your **function**.
+These types must be use in the declaration of the main **function** (named execute in our case).

 ````rust
 ...